bhargav-modha/TravellingSalesmanProblem/README.md

 ## Contributing

-1.Fork the repository
+1. Fork the repository
-2.Do the desired changes (add/delete/modify)
+2. Do the desired changes (add/delete/modify)
-3.Make a pull request
+3. Make a pull request

 ## Sample Output
 O![output](https://user-images.githubusercontent.com/56217073/148569071-5a7f40a1-8a8e-489a-959b-6007c665d0fd.png)